 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
-The services necessary for the operation of our business are provided to us by our officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary and Mr. Stelljes, our president and chief investment officer, are all employees of and are compensated directly by our Adviser.
-Mr. Brill, our chief financial officer, and Mr. Gerson, our treasurer, are employees of our Administrator.
-Under the Administration Agreement, we reimburse our Administrator for our allocable portion of the salaries and benefits expenses of Messrs.
-Brill and Gerson.
-For the fiscal year ended September 30, 2007, we reimbursed \$46,031.99 of Mr. Brill's salary, \$5,902.45 of his bonus, and \$6,751.54 of the cost of his benefits that were paid by our Administrator.
+The services necessary for the operation of our business are provided to us by our officers and the other employees of our

+Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
+Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary, and Mr. Stelljes, our president and chief investment officer are all employees of and compensated directly by our Adviser.
+Mr. Gray, our chief financial officer, and Mr. Gerson, our treasurer, are employees of our Administrator.
+Under the Administration Agreement, we reimburse our Administrator for our allocable portion of the salaries of Mr. Gerson, our treasurer, and Mr. Gray, our chief financial officer.
+Mr. Gray was appointed as our chief financial officer on April 8, 2008.
+From that date through September 30, 2008, \$25,201 of Mr. Gray's salary, \$4,259 of his bonus, and \$2,579 of the cost of his benefits were paid by our Administrator.
+Harry Brill served as our chief financial officer prior to Mr. Gray's appointment.
+During our last fiscal year, our Administrator paid \$21,374 of Mr. Brill's salary, \$606 of his bonus, and \$4,887 of the cost of his benefits during the period that he served as our chief financial officer.